Each unit at Bread Loaf is equivalent to three semester hours or four and one-half quarter hours of graduate credit.

 Up to two units (the equivalent of up to six semester hours or nine quarter hours) of graduate credit may be transferred from other accredited institutions to count toward the Bread Loaf MA or MLitt degree.
 Transfer course credits cannot be counted for degree credit elsewhere and must be of a grade of B or better.
 Transfer credits cannot count toward a Bread Loaf degree after 10 years have elapsed since the course was taken.

 Each course must be approved for transfer by Bread Loaf, preferably before the work is done.
 You should send all requests and supporting materials to Karen Browne at email@example.com.

-In response to the COVID-19 pandemic, we are temporarily accepting online courses for transfer credit to BLSE.
-This exception to our policies applies only while academic institutions have suspended in-person options, and is not retroactive.
-It applies to courses that had to move from classrooms to online venues during spring 2020, summer 2020, fall 2020, spring 2021, summer 2021, and fall 2021.
-In all cases, courses must otherwise meet our course transfer guidelines.
+In response to the COVID-19 pandemic, we temporarily accepted online courses for transfer credit to BLSE while academic institutions suspended in-person options during spring 2020, summer 2020, fall 2020, spring 2021, summer 2021, and fall 2021.
+This exception was not retroactive.
 Please also see Bread Loaf’s Directed Research and Writing program for remote credit options.